epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/immutable-class/java/README.md

 - Open the `Player` class.
 - Type the following in the chat window:

-    > Rewrite the class to make it immutable using Lombok annotations.
+    > Rewrite the class to make it immutable using Lombok annotations

 - Change the class implementation to the suggested implementation.
 - Add all necessary imports.